-The festival, which is held in downtown Pensacola’s historic Seville Square, normally kicks off the seafood festival season in Florida and features fresh local seafood from the Gulf of Mexico served by participating restaurants.
+PENSACOLA — The Pensacola Seafood Festival kicks off the 2023-24 Seafood Festival Season with fresh local seafood from the Gulf of Mexico served by participating local restaurants.

 The Pensacola Seafood Festival also offers cooking demonstrations, a 5K run/walk, a cost-friendly children’s area, and other activities located in Bartram Park.